MaxPiantoni/View-To-A-Kill/README.md

 # Stacey's Computer from A View To A Kill.
-(A software forgery).
+(A Software Forgery).
 A recreation of Stacey's Apple IIc program from A View To A Kill.
 Written in Applesoft Basic for the Apple II.
 By [Max Piantoni](https://www.maxpiantoni.com)

 **[Click here for an in depth video about this project on YouTube](https://youtu.be/YGVfwEEjRfs)**